 At f/1.4, there is a slight amount of shading in the corners, which almost disappears by f/2.8.
 On a crop sensor body, corner shading is just under one-stop and barely recognizable by f/2.
 As for other anomalies, the lens is almost distortion-free, which is evident when shooting buildings or any type of architecture.
 Straight up lines, exactly as you want them.

 As for chromatic aberrations, the apochromat format of the lens and corrective glass elements, reduce chromatic aberration to almost nothing.
-Purple fringing is usually a factor when a lens is fully wide open, but the Zeiss produces wonderfully clean images, without the need to overly correct in software.
+Purple fringing is usually a factor when a lens is fully wide open, but the ZEISS Otus 85mm f/1.4 produces wonderfully clean images, without the need to overly correct in post.

 Summing up, the image quality is simply outstanding.
 It initially feels like a pain to cart around a reasonably heavy lens and manually focus each time, but it’s a quick transition to manual focus and the very accurate focus ring smoothly hits focus whenever you need it.